miurahr/py7zr/README.rst

     $ py7zr help

-py7zr is a library which can use in your pyhton application.
+py7zr is a library which can use in your python application.
 Here is a code snippet how to decompress some file in your applicaiton.

 .. code-block::